rares-ttg/docs/CIP.md

 	3. and it gets the #field/affId from `AffiliateDAO`(see [[Affiliate Identity]])
 	4. Both are set on the `FreeGameEligibilityRequest` object that is returned to the caller
 4. Then it invokes `FreeGameElligibilityCommand` via #fml/reflection
-	1. in the `Command`'s execute method, it invokes via MyBatis (`FreeGameEligibilityMapper`) a gigantic select.
-From what I can gather, it checks whether the
+	1. in the `Command`'s execute method, it invokes via MyBatis (`FreeGameEligibilityMapper`) a gigantic select on #table/AffParents #table/AffHierarchy #table/FreeGameEligibility #table/Games #table/Game_Profile .
+The condition is that `AffParent.distance` is 0.
+In other words, it only looks for those affiliates that are
+		1. most proximate (`distance`=0)
+		2. the game's status is 1 ( #table/Games)
+		3. the game profile is active
+		4. game profile `outputtAcId` is not 1; #what is `outputAccId`?
+		5. the affiliate is eligible (its affId is in #table/FreeGameEligibility  )
+	2. It then builds the XML response file
+5. It then builds the response.

 ## /freeSpins

 Handled by `FreeSpinsService`.